 , .fuzzyMatchAnyToken()

-split the search query into tokens (usually individual words) and then filters values based on whether they contain any of the given tokens.
+split the search query into tokens and then filter values based on whether they contain any of the given tokens.
 The fuzzy

 , .fuzzyMatchAllTokens()

-split the search query into tokens (usually individual words) and then filters values based on whether they contain all of the given tokens.
+split the search query into tokens and then filter values based on whether they contain all of the given tokens.
 The fuzzy

 version allows approximate values to match.